isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - ``max-valid-lifetime`` - specifies the maximum valid lifetime (optional).

-Since Kea 1.9.11, these values may be specified within client classes.
+These values may be specified within client classes.

 When the client does not specify lifetimes, the default is used.
 A specified lifetime - using the IAADDR or IAPREFIX sub-option with